bmezaris/TAME/README.md

 cd "TAME/scripts/bash scripts"
 . get_mask.sh <image_name> <label>
 ~~~
-The image will be searched in the images directory. `image_name` should contain the file extension as well.
-If no `image_name` and `label` are provided, runs default test with image `162_166.JPEG` and label `162`.
+The image will be searched in the `TAME/images` directory. `image_name` should contain the file extension as well.
+If no `image_name` and `label` are provided, runs default test with image `TAME/images/162_166.JPEG` and label `162`.
+> _**Note**_:
+If you want to load a model from a different directory, add the path to the checkpoint directory on the flag `--restore-dir`

 ## Training
-- To train TAME on VGG-16 or ResNet-50 from scratch, run:
+- To train TAME on VGG-16 or ResNet-50 from scratch, and generate the evaluation metrics AD, IC for the 100%, 50% and 15% masks, run:
 ~~~
 cd "scripts/bash scripts"
-. job.sh
+. train_eval.sh
 ~~~

 **OR**, for the ResNet-50 backbone with the selected loss function: